Simulation of satellite and optical link dynamics in a quantum repeater constellation: Satellite-based quantum repeaters

 The QR scheme considered in this work consists of a single satellite-based repeater node and two outer support satellites.
 The reason for using a single repeater node is as follows.
 Quantum state processing is inherently noisy and more errors accumulate when more intermediate nodes are present, which eventually results in the complete loss of the transmitted quantum information~\cite{horodecki2003}.
 In principle, these errors can be corrected using entanglement purification protocols~\cite{purification}, but these require the use of full-fledged quantum computers and are therefore not viable as a short-term or mid-term solution~\cite{azuma2016}.
 In contrast, a single repeater node link could allow end-to-end entanglement distribution with limited amount of noise and without the need for entanglement purification.
 Therefore, it is more likely that the resulting scheme can be implemented with near-future technologies.

 The general aim of the scheme is to distribute entanglement between users who are located far away from each other on the ground.
-Otherwise, the scheme is application-agnostic: some possibilities include establishing distributed quantum computation~\cite{distributedQC}, quantum sensor networks~\cite{distributed_sensing} and long baseline quantum telescopes~\cite{quantum_telescope}, but the primary use case is to perform QKD at global distances~\cite{satQKD}.
+Otherwise, the scheme is application-agnostic: some possibilities include establishing distributed quantum computation~\cite{distributedQC}, quantum sensor networks~\cite{zhang2021distributed} and long baseline quantum telescopes~\cite{quantum_telescope}, but the primary use case considered here is to perform QKD at global distances~\cite{satQKD}.
+Importantly, when using QRs in a QKD application, the communication parties do not need to trust the intermediate nodes, as they only relay the quantum states and cannot gain any information on the distributed secure key.
 In this work, we investigate if a satellite-based QR link with a single intermediate node could allow the distribution of entanglement with sufficiently low noise to enable distributed quantum information processing tasks.

 To keep the presentation simple, we deliberately refrain from modeling how the transmitted and received photonic states are processed by the two communication parties Alice and Bob.
 For instance, for distributed quantum computing a photonic interface to a quantum computer at the ground station has to be realised, while for QKD applications it is sufficient for Alice and Bob to have access to single-photon sources (in the UL architecture) or to single-photon detectors (in the DL architecture).
 Here, for quantitative results we restrict ourselves to the latter case, i.e. the information at the ground stations is always stored classically.